 1. Pay before arriving in Zimbabwe (as far as possible)

 If you can, pay for your accommodation, activities and transfers now, before you get to Zimbabwe.
 Email your lodge or tour operator and ask for their accepted advance payment methods before you book, so that you can check you’re happy with the options.
-An international bank transfer, which may incur a fee, but in my opinion it is preferable to pay a bit extra and have the peace of your mind knowing that aspect of your holiday is already paid for.
-Some lodges use online payment methods, but use your common sense if they suggest an unfamiliar payment method.
+An international bank transfer may incur a fee, but in my opinion it is preferable to pay a bit extra and have the peace of your mind knowing that aspect of your holiday is already paid for.
+Some lodges use specific online payment methods, so use your common sense if they suggest an unfamiliar or unprotected payment method.

-If you’re booking through a tour operator local to you, chances are that you’ll have to pay in your home currency before you travel anyway, so this point’s an easy one for you (see my list of tour operators here).
+If you’re booking through a tour operator local to you, chances are that you’ll have to pay in your home currency before you travel anyway, so this point’s an easy one for you (see a list of tour operators here which is not exhaustive).

 2. Don’t assume you will be able to use your bank card in Zimbabwe

 Due to the cash situation, banks in Zimbabwe have put restrictions on withdrawals.
-Cash machines are currently only allowing small daily cash withdrawals, to card-holding customers of that bank only.
-Until recently, foreigners could use their Visa cards to withdraw cash, but this has been put on hold.
+Cash machines are currently only allowing small daily cash withdrawals, usually to card-holding customers of that bank only.
+Until recently, foreigners could use their Visa cards to withdraw cash, but this has been restricted in 2016-2017.
 In tourist hubs like Victoria Falls, cash withdrawal may still be possible, but don’t expect this to be the norm.
 Travellers’ Cheques are not accepted.

-The better safari lodges, restaurants and tour operators do accept credit cards and debit cards such as Visa and Mastercard, so this could be a payment option – but ensure you’ve emailed the business in advance to check this first.
+Certain safari lodges, restaurants and tour operators do accept credit cards and debit cards such as Visa and Mastercard, so this could be a payment option within the country – but ensure you’ve emailed the business in advance to check this first.
 Some car hire companies, cafes and small restaurants don’t have swipe machines (also called point of sale machines) for international cards so the idea of going cashless may be difficult.